Home across the Nullarbor

 Tuesday 9th January 2018

-With the chores done we wandered done the road to catch a train to the city.
+With the chores done we wandered down the road to catch a train to the city.
 It seems to be a lot like Perth with boom gated railway crossings and small, quiet stations.
-We arrived int he city centre o find their are significant road works blocking our path.
+We arrived int the city centre to find there are significant road works blocking our path.
 Because of this we were lead down towards the river and back up Memorial Avenue, into the war memorial.
 With only one coffee on board we decided to find a cafe and indulge in some lunch that should tide us over to the cricket game tonight.
 In our search for a good spot we wandered almost the entire width of the city, past the Tour Down Under set up, ending up at T Bar, a tea outlet!
-We don’t drink tea and were craving coffee, which thankfully, they also do along with an all day breakfast.
+We don’t drink tea and were craving coffee, which thankfully they also do, along with an all day breakfast.
 As we ate and drank we spotted Senator Penny Wong with her shopping bag over her shoulder.
 I have commented before on my regard for Penny and would have loved to meet her, but she looked like she wanted to be left alone that day.
 Smile Penny, it’s holiday time.